jasonli0616/jason-vscode-theme/README.md

 # Jason VSCode Theme

-This is a custom theme made by [Jason](https://jasonli0616.dev).
-It is inspired by One Monokai and VSCode Dark+, and it is designed to be a minimalistic dark theme.
+This is a custom theme designed to be a minimalistic dark theme.\
+It is inspired by the [One Monokai](https://marketplace.visualstudio.com/items?itemName=azemoh.one-monokai) theme and the default VSCode Dark+ theme.

 [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=jasonli0616.jason-vscode-theme)\
 [GitHub Repo](https://github.com/jasonli0616/jason-vscode-theme)